klaasnicolaas/Smarthome-homeassistant-config/README.md

 # Smart Home - Home Assistant

-Home Assistant is a home automation platform running on Python 3.
+You will probably think, what is Home Assistant!?
+Well Home Assistant is a home automation platform running on Python 3.
 It is able to track and control all devices at home and offer a platform for automating control.

-## Current Configuration

-- RaspberryPi 3B+ using the [Hassbian installation](<https://home-assistant.io/docs/installation/hassbian/>).
-- Using also the [Lovelace UI](<https://www.home-assistant.io/lovelace/>) (still in a beta).
+To inspire others I have set up this github and update it regularly with new code.
+Be free to use code from this repo for your own Home Assistant environment, keep in mind that you can not always copy everything line by line.
+If you can not get out, you can always contact me.

 ## Information